score-spec/score-compose/e2e-tests/README.md

 ## Structure and scope of tests

-The end to end test suite consists of two main parts.
+The end-to-end test suite consists of two main parts.
 1. `score-compose-cli.robot` covering all cli commands and ensuring their outputs
 2. `score-compose-examples.robot` covering all examples from the examples folder in this repo.